 In 1998, she joined the University of Michigan Law School faculty.
 At Michigan Law, she taught criminal law, legal ethics, and various clinical courses.
 Her scholarship focused on the professional benefits of clinical legal education.
 She also created new clinics at the law school, including a Domestic Violence Clinic and a Pediatric Health Advocacy Clinic.

-In 2002, she was made Associate Dean for Clinical Affairs.
-Responsible for the continuing development of the law school’s practical education, she continued to expand the clinical offerings at Michigan Law School, launching a Mediation Clinic, a Low Income Taxpayer Clinic, an International Transactions Clinic, a Human Trafficking Clinic, a Juvenile Justice Clinic and an Entrepreneurship Clinic.
+In 2002, she was named Associate Dean for Clinical Affairs.
+Responsible for the continuing development of the law school’s practical education, she continued to expand the clinical offerings at Michigan Law School, launching a Mediation Clinic, a Low Income Taxpayer Clinic, an International Transactions Clinic, a Human Trafficking Clinic, a Juvenile Justice Clinic, and an Entrepreneurship Clinic.
 In her capacity as professor and associate dean, she conducted and supervised many types of civil and criminal litigation at all levels of the state and federal courts.
 The University of Michigan Law School’s clinical programs are now recognized nationally as one of the best places to be trained as a lawyer.